Clean Fuels Program

 Yes, bi-fuel vehicles and EPA certified bi-fuel conversions are eligible to receive the Clean Fuels Tax Credit.

 Hybrids that meet the air quality and fuel economy standards outlined in Utah Code Annotated 59-10-1009(1)(a) and (f)(2) or Utah Code Annotated 59-7-605(1)(a) and (f)(2) and are purchased after January 1, 2009 may qualify for a tax credit.
-The tax credit is $750 for vehicles that were purchased between January 1, 2009 to December 31, 2010.
+The tax credit is $750 for vehicles that were purchased January 1, 2009 through December 31, 2010.
 The tax credit is $605 for eligible motor vehicles that are bought on or after January 1, 2011.
-Click here to see the lists of vehicles that may be eligible to receive the Air Quality and Fuel Economy Standards Tax Credit.
+See a lists of vehicles that may be eligible to receive the Air Quality and Fuel Economy Standards Tax Credit.

 The most comprehensive lists of CNG stations are available from the following

 The Division of Air Quality maintains a database of VIN numbers which have taken the tax credit.
-Click here to determine if your vehicle has already claimed the clean fuel tax credit.
-You can also email the VIN to firstname.lastname@example.org or contact Mat Carlile at 801-536-4136.
+Review the list to determine if your vehicle has already claimed the clean fuel tax credit.
+You can also e-mail the VIN or contact Mat Carlile at 801-536-4136.

 The title by itself is not sufficient to show proof of purchase.
 If there is no bill of sale you may need some other type of documentation.
 Please contact Mat Carlile 801-536-4136.